-Some Mozilla Thunderbird users have reported their Send and Attach buttons simply disappearing from their Compose Message and Reply windows entirely out of the blue.
-Missing Send and Attach buttons means that the user will not be able to attach any items to their emails or even send any emails, making this quite a significant problem.
-Fortunately, this is a problem that can be fixed quite easily.
-Listed and described below are the two most effective solutions that you can use to No matter which of the following solution you decide to try, make sure that you try it in the Compose Message or Reply window (the window where you actually create the email that you want to send).
+Some Mozilla Thunderbird users have reported that their Send and Attach buttons simply disappeared from their Compose Message and Reply windows entirely out of the blue.
+The absence of Send and Attach buttons means that users will not be able to attach any items to their emails or even send any emails, making this quite a significant problem.
+Fortunately, this problem can be easily fixed.
+Listed and described below are the two most effective solutions that you can use.
+Regardless of which solution you decide to try, make sure that you try it in the Compose Message or Reply window (the window where you actually create the email that you want to send).

 Solution 1: Press Alt or F10

 In some cases, the Send and Attach buttons in Thunderbird may disappear if the toolbar they are located on is somehow hidden.
 If that is the case, simply pressing Alt or F10 when you are in a Compose Message or Reply window will unhide all hidden toolbars.
 If pressing Alt or F10 doesn’t work for you, don’t give up hope and simply move onto the next solution.

 Your Send and Attach buttons may not be where they always are because the entire Composition toolbar (known as the Mail toolbar in older versions of Thunderbird) has been disabled.
 If that is the case, simply enabling the toolbar that has been disabled will cause your Send and Attach buttons to be restored.